 Tips and Tricks

 - During the changing process, observe your cat so that you notice when they are getting close to going to the place where their old litter box was, then lead them (do not carry them) to the new place.

 - Keeping a clean litter box is essential.
-If left dirty, cats can resort to boycotting the kitty litter tray all together.
-This can lead in them holding in urine and faeces thus causing some very painful (and very expensive) health conditions.
+If left dirty, cats can resort to boycotting the kitty litter tray altogether.
+This can lead to them holding in urine and feces thus causing some very painful (and very expensive) health conditions.

 - If you are also changing to a type of new cat litter, try gently placing and scratching their paws in the new cat litter.
-This will help them to internally neutralise the threat of change and they get used to the texture.
+This will help them to internally neutralize the threat of change and get used to the texture.

 - If you have multiple cats, remember that not all cats enjoy sharing litter boxes.
 You may end up in a position, where one of your cats takes to the new litter box immediately.
 However, the other one does not want to leave the old box.
 As a general rule of thumb, the formula for the number of litter boxes required is ‘how many cats you live with plus one box’.
 Meaning that even if you have one cat, they should have two available litter boxes.
 It could be that the best solution for you is to have multiple litter boxes to keep the kitties happy!

 Make sure to catch up on our most recent cat advice